Compiling and Building Cubes

 Each fact is a record in the fact table.
 The fact table should have the same as the number of records in the base table, except in the following cases:

-You limit the fact count as discussed earlier in this chapter.
+You limit the fact count as discussed earlier in this article.

 Also, when the system builds the indices, the index count should equal the number of records in the fact table.
 For example, the Architect should show the same number for Building facts and for Building indices.
 If there is a discrepancy between these numbers, check the log files.